turbot/pipes-sdk-go/docs/UsageMetric.md

 ### NewUsageMetric

-`func NewUsageMetric(dimension UsageDimensionType, metric UsageMetricType, unit UsageUnitType, usageDate string, ) *UsageMetric`
+`func NewUsageMetric(billingMode UsageBillingModeType, dimension UsageDimensionType, metric UsageMetricType, unit UsageUnitType, usageDate string, ) *UsageMetric`

 NewUsageMetric instantiates a new UsageMetric object This constructor will assign default values to properties that have it defined,